 - Many VoIP devices, such as SBC (session border controller) support SIPREC protocol and can send a copy of the recording to the Versadial recorder.
 (For such recording method, the central Versadial recorder is configured with channel type – Terminating VoIP, Protocol SIPREC)

-As you see, the multitude of possible remote recording configurations allows wide playfield for your recorder designer/administrator.
+As you see, the multitude of possible remote recording configurations allows a wide playfield for your recorder designer/administrator.
 For details on Solution 2 and how to implement, please speak with a Versadial representative.

 Solution 3: Route the call traffic from the recorded remote phones through the centralized recorder location, so the recorder can collect it with mirror ports